This post was co-authored by Teddy Ferdinand. Who is working as Cloud Security Architect 🐻

 What are we talking about?
 Without going into the details of each version manager, a few basic rules:

-- Prefer the usage of SSO, it will be easier for users and for your user lifecycle.
+- Prefer the use of SSO, it will be easier for users and for your user lifecycle.

-- Group-Based Authorization: Use of user groups to make sure that authorizations are applied to all users and to avoid as much as possible differences in rights.
+- Group-Based Authorization: use user groups to make sure authorizations are applied to all users and to avoid as much as possible differences in rights.

 Build + Integration Tests + Security Tests 👷♀